makersacademy/CV/README.md

 ## Joe Maidman

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
 I like things I don't understand.
 I am always learning.
+I don't know != failure.
 A software developer supported by a decade long career as an investment bank research analyst.

 ## Skills